 There was I plodding along nicely in the first throes of my new blogging venture.
 My stats showed that I was reaching the heady heights of about two visits a day.
 Goodness know who they were and where they’d stumbled in from.
 To be honest I was enjoying flying under the radar while I leisurely sorted out blips.
 And then boom!
-My chummer Aril from Gnat Bottomed Towers mentioned me on her own blog.
+A very good chummer Aril from Gnat Bottomed Towers mentioned me on her own blog.
 I’d popped down to the harbour for fish and chips with a friend who’d unexpectedly sailed in.
 When I got home and checked my visits had soared into the hundreds.
 Better get those social media buttons working then!

 So, to thank my mate I thought I’d post pictures of our get togethers.
 We’ve been meeting up since 2015.
 Here’s a photo from our first trip to the Hunterian Museum in London.
 Don’t rush out there quite yet.
 It’s having a refurb until 2023.